nbeaver/cmd_oysters/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The metadata about the commands should indicate which shells they are compatible with,
-and what their dependencies are (e.g. a list of Debian package names).
+and what their dependencies are (e.g. a list of required Debian packages, or at least URLs).

-CmdOysters can have multiple invocations,
+CmdOysters permit multiple invocations,
-so if one invocation only works in ``bash``,
+so if one version of a command only works in ``bash``,
+another only works with ``zsh``,
+and another works with any POSIX-conformant shell,
-an alternative invocation for ``csh`` can be stored in the same CmdOyster,
+all three versions can be stored in the same CmdOyster,
-provided it uses the same `component commands`_.
+provided each invocation uses the same `component commands`_.

-This encourages non-standard but feature-rich shells
-to coexist with portable and standardized commands,
-since the CmdOyster can provide either option as necessary.

 .. _component commands: `What does the term "component command" refer to?`_